markel1974/Symphony/WIKI.md

 ## Architecture Overview

-`g64` features an innovative architecture that emphasizes accuracy, modularity, and maintainability.
+`symphony` features an innovative architecture that emphasizes accuracy, modularity, and maintainability.

 ### Cycle-Accurate Emulation

-The core of `g64` is driven by a central clock (`src/components/quartz`) that synchronizes all components.
+The core of `symphony` is driven by a central clock (`src/components/quartz`) that synchronizes all components.
 Each component advances based on clock cycles, enabling precise cycle-accurate emulation without explicit timing management.

 ### Socket-Based Interfacing

-Components in `g64` interact through socket interfaces (e.g., `CPUSocket`, `VicSocket`, `SidSocket`).
+Components in `symphony` interact through socket interfaces (e.g., `CPUSocket`, `VicSocket`, `SidSocket`).
 These sockets define clear communication paths and encapsulate each component's internal logic.
 This method enhances modularity and maintainability.
 ### Clock Management
 The clock management is handled by the `src/components/quartz` package.
 ### Memory Management